SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 ## <a name="data-broker"></a>Data Broker

 Data Broker is a place where you can manage data forwarding between different tenants across your infrastructure.
-Data Broker allows you to forward such data like:
+Data Broker allows you to forward the following data:

 - events
 - alarms